cedrickchee/skel/README.md

-  db/psql                     connect to the database using psql db/migrations/new name=$1   create a new database migration db/migrations/up            apply all up database migrations audit                       tidy dependencies and format, vet and test all code
+  db/psql                     connect to the database using psql db/migrations/new name=$1   create a new database migration db/migrations/up            apply all up database migrations audit                       tidy and vendor dependencies and format, vet and test all code vendor                      tidy and vendor dependencies build/api                   build the cmd/api application
 ```

 ### Using make for Common Tasks